The theme for the Science on the Swan 2021 is Driving Translational Research – Embedding Research and Innovation in Health Care.

 Neuroscience & the Senses – Healthy Ageing across the Life Course

-Science on the Swan 2019 was the 5th conference hosted by the West Australian Health Translation Network (WAHTN) and the first co-chaired by Ear Science Institute Australia, the Perron Institute for Neurological and Translational Science and the Lions Eye Institute.
-Speakers covered a large range of topics including: Hearing loss; Meniere’s disease; Eye disease; MedTech – wearable and implantable; Phenotyping and personalised medicine; Stroke treatment and recovery; Dementia; Alzheimer’s disease; Bipolar disorder; and healthy ageing.
+Science on the Swan 2019 was the 5th conference hosted by the West Australian Health Translation Network (WAHTN) and the first co-chaired by the Ear Science Institute Australia, the Perron Institute for Neurological and Translational Science and the Lions Eye Institute.
+Speakers covered a large range of topics including hearing loss; Meniere’s disease, eye disease, MedTech – wearable and implantable, Phenotyping and personalised medicine, stroke treatment and recovery, Dementia, Alzheimer’s disease, Bipolar disorder and healthy ageing.

-The keynote speaker for the 2019 Conference was the very popular BBC science presenter and creator of the 5:2 Diet, Dr Michael Mosley.
-Who was introduced by Nobel Laureate, Professor Barry Marshall.
+The keynote speaker for the 2019 Conference was the very popular BBC science presenter and creator of the 5:2 Diet, Dr Michael Mosley., who was introduced by Nobel Laureate, Professor Barry Marshall.
 Dr Mosley spoke on How to keep your Brain Young – the secrets to successful ageing.
-The take home message, in a nutshell, was: eat well (i.e. the Nordic or Mediterranean diets), do regular strength and high intensity training and use your brain (use it, or lose it!)
+The take home message, in a nutshell, was to eat well (i.e. the Nordic or Mediterranean diets), do regular strength and high intensity training and use your brain (use it, or lose it!).

 Science, Health & Community – from Mechanisms to Models of care

-The 2018 Conference focused on the implications of managing health and disease across the broad community.
-It’s increasingly recognised that chronic diseases in adults (such as diabetes, cardiovascular disease, lung disease and mental health conditions) begin earlier in life.
+Science on the Swan 2018 focused on the implications of managing health and disease across the broad community.
+It is increasingly recognised that chronic diseases in adults (such as diabetes, cardiovascular disease, lung disease and mental health conditions) begin earlier in life.
 Tackling these issues requires a holistic and multifaceted approach.
-It was also recognised the health care burden for these chronic diseases is aggravated by the demon of distance.
-Regional and remote Australians, and Aboriginal and Torres Strait Islander Australians bear a greater burden just by being physically removed from major centres of care.
+It was also recognised that the health care burden for these chronic diseases is aggravated by the demon of distance.
+Regional and remote Australians and Aboriginal and Torres Strait Islander Australians bear a greater burden just by being physically removed from major centres of care.

 Three key areas were highlighted in the 2018 Conference: